astridx/meinblog/content/posts/joomla/17joomla-custom-fields-im-backend-integrieren.en.md

 3. after that create a custom field of type 'text'.

-4. make sure that when you edit a foo item, this field is also offered for editing.
+4. make sure that when you edit a foo item, this custom field is also offered for editing.

 ![Integrate Joomla Custom Fields into a custom component](/images/j4x17x2.png)